What can I do to control my pet's shedding?

 Tips for addressing hair shedding in dogs and cats

-• Brushing: A good way to prevent hairballs is with regular brushing.
-It's important to choose the right comb for your pet's coat type .
-If you normally brush your pet once a week year-round, during shedding periods you can increase the number of brushings as needed.
+- Brushing: A good way to avoid hairballs is with the regular brushing.
+It is important to choose the right comb for the type of coatIf you normally brush your pet once a week throughout the year, during shedding you can increase the number of times, depending on the need.

 Animals can also suffer from allergies or skin problems.
-If you notice that your pet is scratching persistently in one place, losing more hair in a specific area, or losing hair constantly, not just seasonally, go to your trusted veterinarian .
+If you notice that your pet is scratching persistently in one place, losing more hair in a specific area, or losing hair constantly, not just seasonally, go to your trusted veterinarian.